Mobile menu toggle

 Not everyone feels so positive about the Mac App Store’s impact on developers.
 However, it clearly showed that the days were numbered for boxed software delivered on DVDs.
 Digital distribution was taking over, just as with music and video.

 Apple had already been speeding up the transition to digital distribution with its hardware.
-For instance, with the MacBook Air in 2008, Apple began eliminating disc drives from its computers.
+For instance, with the MacBook Air, which launched in 2008, Apple began eliminating disc drives from its computers.

 Do you remember the first app you downloaded from the Mac App Store?
 Leave your comments below.